INCY WINCY SPIDER ACTIVITIES!

 Below is an up-beat version by Lenny Pearce!

-I thought the older kids, might prefer this funkier version of the Incy Wincy Spider, and might amuse you too!
+I thought the older kids, might prefer this funkier version of the Incy Wincy Spider, and you may find it amusing too!

 IMAGINE WHAT HAPPENED LATER!